-Americus’s own Les Kinney inducted into SDRA Hall of Fame - Americus Times-Recorder
+Les Kinney inducted into SDRA Hall of Fame - Americus Times-Recorder

-Americus’s own Les Kinney inducted into SDRA Hall of Fame
+Les Kinney inducted into SDRA Hall of Fame

-AMERICUS – As a young boy growing up in Americus, Less Kinney loved being around cars and was captivated by the thrill and exhilaration of flying down the drag way.
+AMERICUS – As a young boy growing up in Troy, Alabama, Les Kinney loved being around cars and was captivated by the thrill and exhilaration of flying down the drag way.
 His passion led to an extremely successful career as a drag racer and has ultimately led to his induction into the Southeastern Drag Racers Association (SDRA) Hall of Fame.

 The induction ceremony took place back in late September of 2020 in Dothan, AL, almost exactly a year ago from now.
 On Thursday, August 19, the Americus Times-Recorder sat down with Kinney and his wife Martha to talk about his 40 years of racing as a drag racer and how he was able to work his way to achieving this prestigious honor.